klaytn/klaytn-docs/docs/bapp/sdk/caver-js/v1.4.1/api-references/caver.klay.KIP7.md

 ```javascript
 kip7Instance.safeTransferFrom(sender, recipient, amount [, data] [, sendParam])
 ```
+Safely transfers the given `amount` of token from the token owner's balance to the `recipient`.
+The address who was approved to send the token owner's tokens is expected to execute this token transferring transaction.
+Thus, the approved one should be the sender of this transaction whose address must be given at `sendParam.from` or `kip7Instance.options.from`.
+Without `sendParam.from` nor `kip7Instance.options.from` being provided, an error would occur.

-Safely transfers amount tokens from sender to recipient using the allowance mechanism.
-If the target address is a contract, it must implement [IKIP7Receiver.onKIP7Received](https://kips.klaytn.com/KIPs/kip-7#wallet-interface). otherwise, the transfer is reverted.
+If the recipient was a contract address, it should implement [IKIP7Receiver.onKIP7Received](https://kips.klaytn.com/KIPs/kip-7#wallet-interface).
+Otherwise, the transfer is reverted.

-Note that this method will submit a transaction to the Klaytn network, which will charge the transaction fee to the sender.
+Note that sending this transaction will charge the transaction fee to the transaction sender.

 **Parameters**